ocaml-flambda/flambda-backend/jane/doc/capsules.md

 A more ergonomic, work-in-progress API is available in [`Portable.Capsule`](https://github.com/janestreet/portable/blob/master/kernel/src/capsule_intf.ml)._

 A _capsule_ is a collection of mutable state accessible via a particular API that prohibits data races.
+Capsules may be associated with _locks_, which allow their mutable state to be shared across domains.

 ## Data